-Since the thesis is an important opportunity for you to apply and extend the knowledge gained during your studies, it is essential that you, already in an early planning stage, involve one of the teachers at the department.
-The advisors/examiners at the department are responsible for the thesis having the required quality.
+Since the thesis is an important opportunity for you to apply and extend the knowledge gained during your studies, it is essential that you, already in an early planning stage, involve one of the teachers at the division.
+The advisors/examiners at the division are responsible for the thesis having the required quality.
 This means that it is the examiner who has final say on whether the project will be approved as a Master’s thesis project or not.
 The reason for this is to ensure that the project has a well defined topic that can be investigated properly within the given time – usually 20 weeks – and will result in a engineering report of good quality.
 The examiner signs the thesis exam form.

 Your thesis topic has to be registered before you start thesis work.
 At registration there should be a clear description of the thesis topic, a work plan, a time schedule, as well as names and addresses of all those involved (you and the supervisors).
 The time schedule should also include dates for both the half time presentation and the final presentation of your thesis.

-From Chalmers’ viewpoint your thesis is counted as a course and you will find the rules and regulations for this course at this web site:
+From Chalmers’ viewpoint, your thesis is counted as a course, and you will find the rules and regulations for this course at this web site:

 The thesis layout and bibliographic information should have the format given in the templates that you will find below.
 The actual content and structure of the thesis is up to you to decide.